In photos: See the action from Friday’s high school postseason games

-Lincoln Academy’s Casey Duncan drives to the basket past Lake Region’s Jackson Libby during the Eagles’ 70-41 win in a Class B South boys’ basketball quarterfinal on Friday at the Portland Expo.
+Oceanside’s Aubrianna Hoose swings the net in celebration after the Mariners beat Spruce Mountain 44-31 to win the Class B South title on Friday in Portland.
+Shawn Patrick Ouellette/Staff Photographer

+Cony players celebrate their win over Lawrence in the Class A North final Friday at the Augusta Civic Center.
+Joe Phelan/Kennebec Journal

+Lexi Morin of Brunswick is fouled by Mt.
+Ararat’s Jenna Jensen during the first half of the Class A South final on Friday.
 Derek Davis/Staff Photographer

-Parker Beauchesne of York warms up with teammates before their game against Spruce Mountain.
-Derek Davis/Staff Photographer

-Brewer’s Allie Flagg, left, knocks the ball away from Cony’s Maci Freeman during a Class A North girls basketball quarterfinal game Friday at the Augusta Civic Center.
-Joe Phelan/Kennebec Journal
+Lawrence girls basketball fans react during the Class A North championship game against Cony on Friday night at the Augusta Civic Center.

-Natalie Beaudoin of Lewiston High School pulls down a rebound during Friday’s game against Edward Little High School.
-Daryn Slover/Sun Journal

-Maranacook’s Celia Bergdahl, left, attempts to get around MDI’s Lily Norwood during a Class B North girls basketball quarterfinal game Friday at the Cross Insurance Center in Bangor.
 Anna Chadwick/Morning Sentinel

-Carrick Lally of Medomak Valley is cut off by Jack Janczuk of Yarmouth in the fourth quarter.
-Derek Davis/Staff Photographer

-Camden Hills guard Maren Johnson, left, defends Skowhegan’s Abby Carey during a Class A North girls basketball quarterfinal game Friday at the Augusta Civic Center.
-Joe Phelan/Kennebec Journal
+Messalonskee’s Merrick Smith drives to the hoop and gets fouled by Hampden’s Liam Henaghen, left, in the Class A North boys final at the Augusta Civic Center on Friday in Augusta.
+Anna Chadwick/Morning Sentinel

+Oceanside celebrates an early 3-pointer against Spruce Mountain during the Class B South final on Friday.

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.